 The Senior Companion Program started nationally in 1974.
-Our volunteers serve locally in homes, adult day care centers, rehabilitation centers, and long-term care centers.
+Our volunteers serve locally in adult day care centers, rehabilitation centers, and long-term care centers.

 Senior Companions help older adults with chronic and acute medical conditions and frailties maintain their highest level of independence through companionship and respite.